mate-academy/py-fastapi-library-management-api/README.md

      - Filter books by author ID.

 Upon completion, you should have a functional library management API that allows the user to manage authors and their books.

+9. Optional tasks:
+Search functionality:
+Implement a search feature that allows users to search for authors or books by partial or complete names/titles.
+This can be added as a query parameter in the existing API endpoints for retrieving authors and books.

+Sorting:
+Add sorting functionality to the API endpoints for listing authors and books.
+Users should be able to sort the results based on various fields, such as name, title, or publication date, in ascending or descending order.

+Update and delete operations:
+Implement API endpoints for updating and deleting authors and books.
+This would provide a more complete CRUD (Create, Read, Update, and Delete) functionality for both authors and books.

+Authentication and authorization:
+Add authentication and authorization features to protect the API endpoints.
+This can be done using an authentication library like OAuth2 or JWT.
+Only authenticated users should be able to perform certain actions like creating, updating, or deleting authors and books.